szymonjakob/PHP-Wordpress-Woocommerce/README.md

 The biggest advantage of this solution is that it does not directly affect the template files of the wordpress theme.
 It's injection 💉

 <h2>generatepress prefix</h2>
-Functions preceded by "generatepress" only work with the generatePress theme
+Functions preceded by "generatepress" only work with the GeneratePress theme